georgeslabreche/opssat-smartcam/README.md

 - *quota_toGround* - experiment's toGround folder size limit (KB).
 Image acquisition is skipped if this limit is exceeded.

 ### 4.2.
 Image Acquisition
-There are two types of image acquisition that can beet set: polling or geographical:
+There are two types of image acquisition that can beet set: Polling or Area-of-Interest (AOI):
 - Polling: acquire images in a loop that begins at the experiment start time.
-- Geographic: acquire images whenever the spacecraft is above an area of interest, during daytime, as defined by polygon shapes in a GeoJSON file.
+- AOI: acquire images whenever the spacecraft is above an area of interest, during daytime, as defined by polygon shapes in a GeoJSON file.

 #### 4.2.1.
+AOI GeoJSON files.
+- The default AOI GeoJSON files defines multipolygon representations of all continents except Antarctica.
+- Use [geojson.io](https://geojson.io) to define custom AOI polygons for the app to consume.
+- Use [mapshaper](https://mapshaper.org/) to simplify GeoJSON files onbtained from third-party providers in order to keep the file sizes small.
+- Coordinates with high precision floating point numbers do not contribute much and are best avoided in favour of reduced GeoJSON file size.

+#### 4.2.2.
 Camera Settings
 - *cam_exposure* - exposure value (in milliseconds).
 - *cam_gains* - rgb gains (e.g. [8, 8, 8]).

-#### 4.2.2.
+#### 4.2.3.
 Acquisition Type
-- *gen_type* - can be either `geo` or `poll` for "geographic" or "polling", respectively.
+- *gen_type* - can be either `aoi` or `poll` for "area-of-interest" or "polling", respectively.
 - *gen_interval* - wait time between image acquisition loop iterations (in seconds).
 - *gen_interval_throttle* - wait time between image acquisition loop iterations when a label of interest has been applied to the previously acquired image (in seconds).
-- *gen_number* - number of image acquisition iterations for image acquisition of type `poll`.
+- *gen_number* - number of image acquisitions.
-- *gen_max* - maximum number of images to acquire for image acquisition of type `geo`.
 - *gen_geojson* - path of the GeoJSON file with polygons defining areas of interest for image acquisition.

 ### 4.3.
 Images